DWJCW/MCD_plotter/README.md

 [Natural Earth Vector Data](https://github.com/nvkelso/natural-earth-vector)

 ## Sample Data
-This repository contains sample data (`MCD12Q1.A2022001.*`) and a shape files (`ne_10m_populated_places`).
+This repository contains sample data (`MCD12Q1.A2022001.*`) and shape files (`ne_10m_populated_places`).
 Existing shape files is good to go.
 For full MCD datasets, users should download them from the official sources above.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.